 Good attendance is defined as one or no absences during each grading period, which adds up to four (4) or fewer absences in a school year.
-Our schools recognize and celebrate students who have good attendance.

-HEALTH NFORMATION
+HEALTH INFORMATION

 It is necessary that a Health Survey for each student be completed and on file in the school clinic annually.
-A physical form is required for students entering $6^{th}$ grade, $9^{th}$ grade & students new to the corporation.
+A physical form is required for students entering 6th grade, 9th grade & students new to the corporation.
 A sports physical on file for student athletes meets this requirement.